eestrada/voll/SPECIFICATION.md

 but preceding the newline
 MUST be included in the parsed value string.

+In other words, all characters following the first equals sign, but before the newline are included in the parsed value.

 Keys MUST adhere to the following regex:

 ```regex
 [a-zA-Z][a-zA-Z0-9_.]*
 ```

-In written language, this is ASCII letters for the first character, and all subsequent characters must be ASCII alphanumeric values or underscore (`_`) or dot (`.` AKA "period").
+In written language, this is an ASCII letter for the first character, and all subsequent characters must be ASCII alphanumeric values or underscore (`_`) or dot (`.` AKA "period").
+A key MUST contain at least one character.
+There is no upper limit to the length of a key.

-Keys MUST be considered case sensitive.
+Keys MUST be considered case sensitive by default.

 Values after the equals sign may hold any UTF-8 code points except newline (`\n`) and NUL (`\0`).